 I was surviving.
 Surviving from the past, surviving from the present and deathly afraid of my future.

 I had nowhere to go, and I couch surfed for almost a year until I made enough money to get an apartment.
-I put myself in college even though all I ever wanted to do was be a backup dancer for bands, but because I was told by the people who were supposed to love me that I couldn't make it and was stupid to have such elaborate dreams, I gave it up.
+I put myself in college even though all I ever wanted to do was be a backup dancer for the Bestie Boys and other bands I loved, but because I was told by the people who were supposed to love me that I couldn't make it and was stupid to have such elaborate dreams, I gave it up.

 Instead, at only 19, I was broken.